Bougainvilleas are colorful, fast spreading vines. You find them in the landscape scrambling over fences and potted in Florida and the Mediterranean.

 For more on Bougainvillea check out the articles below:

 Hailing from South America, Bougainvillea (boo-gan-VIL-lee-uh) is a popular genus of somewhere between 4 and 18 (depending on whom you ask) species and over 300 cultivars.
-These wonderful evergreens from
+These wonderful evergreens from the Nyctaginaceae

 Bougainvillea glabra (pronounced boo-gan-vil-lee-AY-nuh GLAY-bruh), also known as a paper flower or lesser Bougainvillea, is a plant with colorful leaves or bracts native to South America.
 While its flowers remain